Marie Antoinette: Early years (1774–1778)

-The queen spent heavily on fashion, luxuries, and gambling, though the country was facing a grave financial crisis and the population was suffering.
-Rose Bertin created dresses for her, and hairstyles such as poufs, up to three feet (90 cm) high, and the panache—a spray of feather plumes.
-She and her court also adopted the English fashion of dresses made of indienne (a material banned in France from 1686 until 1759 to protect local French woolen and silk industries), percale and muslin.
-As a result of all these fashion activities, Marie Antoinette presided over one of the most important and fashionable courts in history and she was dominant over all of the other ladies of the court; as for her bearing and appearance the Queen was very majestic and charismatic in spite of the fact that she gained a lot of weight over the years due to her many pregnancies.
-In spite of her very ample proportions, Marie Antoinette represented and played the role of the queen better than anyone in her court with her grace and demeanor.By the time of the Flour War of 1775, a series of riots (due to the high price of flour and bread) had damaged her reputation among the general public.
-Eventually, Marie Antoinette's reputation was no better than that of the favourites of previous kings.
+The queen spent heavily on fashion, luxuries, and gambling, even as the country faced a grave financial crisis and the population suffered.
+Rose Bertin created dresses for her, hairstyles such as poufs, up to three feet (90 cm) high, and the panache—a spray of feather plumes.
+She and her court also adopted the English fashion of dresses made of indienne (a material banned in France from 1686 until 1759 to protect local French woolen and silk industries), percale, and muslin.
+As a result of all these fashion activities, Marie Antoinette presided over one of the most important and fashionable courts in history, and she was dominant over all of the other ladies of the court.
+As for her bearing and appearance, the queen was very majestic and charismatic despite gaining much weight over the years with her many pregnancies.

+The Flour War of 1775—a series of riots caused by the high prices of flour and bread—damaged her reputation among the general public.
+Eventually, Marie Antoinette's reputation was no better than that of previous kings.
 Many French people were beginning to blame her for the degrading economic situation, suggesting the country's inability to pay off its debt was the result of her wasting the crown's money.
-In her correspondence, Marie Antoinette's mother, Maria Theresa, expressed concern over her daughter's spending habits, citing the civil unrest it was beginning to cause.
+In her correspondence, Maria Theresa expressed concern over her daughter's spending habits, citing the civil unrest it was beginning to cause.

 As early as 1774, Marie Antoinette had begun to befriend some of her male admirers, such as the Baron de Besenval, the Duc de Coigny, and Count Valentin Esterházy, and also formed deep friendships with various ladies at court.
 Most noted was Marie-Louise, Princesse de Lamballe, related to the royal family through her marriage into the Penthièvre family.
-On 19 September 1774 she appointed her superintendent of her household, an appointment she soon transferred to her new favourite, the Duchesse de Polignac.

-In 1774, she took under her patronage her former music teacher, the German opera composer Christoph Willibald Gluck, who remained in France until 1779.
+On 19 September 1774, she appointed her superintendent of her household, an appointment she soon transferred to her new favourite, the Duchess of Polignac.
+In 1774, she took under her the patronage of her former music teacher, the German opera composer Christoph Willibald Gluck, who remained in France until 1779.